SisoroT/classes/README.md

 # Different Situations

-Due to the addition of rewards and punishments, there are an abundance of different situations one can run into while playing Wordle Royale.<br>
+Due to the addition of rewards and punishments, there are an abundance of different situations a player can run into while playing Wordle Royale.<br>

-Here are the situations a player may find themself in:
+_Here are the situations a player may find themself in:_

 ## All Gray Squares